zerodevapp/orchestra/README.md

 ## Installation

 1. Inside the `cli` directory, create a `.env` file and fill it out by refering to `.env.example.`
+  - At the moment, Orchestra works only with ZeroDev infra, so you would fill out the `.env` file with ZeroDev project IDs that you can create on [the ZeroDev dashboard](https://dashboard.zerodev.app/).
+We welcome PRs to add support for other AA infra providers.
 2. Run `bun install` to install all the necessary dependencies.
 3. Run `bun run build` to build the project.
 4. Run `bun link` to make the command `zerodev` accessible globally.